About Us

 The Catalyst Moment

 Served as a judge at a university hackathon using existing paid software.
 Watched organizers spend weeks wrestling with an inflexible system to manage 75+ projects and 20+ judges, dealing with workarounds and manual processes at every turn.
-Even dedicated hackathon tools weren't solving the real problems organizers face.
+The pain was universal—whether corporate or university, organizers face the same struggles.
+Even dedicated hackathon tools weren't solving the real problems.

 Q2 2025